 The Organization's family services and events keep parents engaged in its extensive programming.
-Parents are encouraged to volunteer in the classrooms and serve as chaperones on field trips.
+Parents are encouraged to volunteer in the classrooms and serve as chaperones on field trips as allowed by COVID-19 protocols.
 They also serve on the Parent Policy Council, which reviews and approves all programs and operating budgets, and interviews key personnel.
 Through its Family Services Program, the Organization supports the day-to-day social service needs of the families it serves and encourages active engagement.